rareprotocol/core/README.md

 Overall, the contract serves as an interface for a reward swapping mechanism where users can trade their RARE tokens for other ERC20 tokens and ether at a discounted price.

 ### Bazaar
-The Bazaar is the interface to RARE protocol's market mechanisms which include: offers, general and direct sale prices/purchases, Coldie Auctions (aka Reserve auctions), and scheduled auctions.
+The Bazaar is the interface to Rare Protocol's market mechanisms which include: offers, general and direct sale prices/purchases, Coldie Auctions (aka Reserve auctions), and scheduled auctions.

 ## Building